phpman > man > openssl-pkcs8(1)

 Some older implementations do not support PKCS#5 v2.0 format and require the older PKCS#5

-secure that those encrypted using the traditional SSLeay compatible formats.
-So if
+that those encrypted using the traditional SSLeay compatible formats.
+So if additional

-the encryption details are included at an ASN1 level whereas the traditional format
+encryption details are included at an ASN1 level whereas the traditional format includes them

 PKCS#5 V1.5 AND PKCS#12 ALGORITHMS